timruffles/mobile-drag-drop/README.md

 **Further notices:**

-*   If you don't have a `dragenter`-handler registered, drag operation is silently allowed.
+*   If you don't have a `dragenter`-handler registered, drag-operation is silently allowed.
 Browsers don't implement `dropzone`-attribute according to [caniuse](http://caniuse.com/#search=drag) so they allow it by default, which violates the spec.
     If you have a handler set up you have to call `event.preventDefault()` to allow dropping.
     This is pretty bad for the polyfill since JS doesn't allow to check how many listeners were invoked when the event is dispatched, which forces the polyfill to rely on a listener being present calling `event.preventDefault()` to make it work.
-*   FF:<a name="ff-quirk"></a> If you set `effectAllowed` or `dropEffect` in dragstart you need to set them in `dragenter/dragover` also.
+*   FF:<a name="ff-quirk"></a> If you set `effectAllowed` or `dropEffect` in `dragstart` you need to set them in `dragenter/dragover` also.
-*   When using an MS Surface tablet a drag and drop operation is initiated by touch and hold on a draggable.
+*   When using a MS Surface tablet a drag-operation is initiated by touch and hold on a draggable.
 *   IE11 and Chrome scroll automatically when dragging close to a viewport edge.

-**Baseline recommendations for cross-browser support:**
+**Baseline recommendations for cross-browser/-platform support:**

 * Always set drag data on `dragstart` by calling `event.dataTransfer.setData(type, data)`.
-This is the expected behavior defined by the spec.
 * Always handle `dragenter`-event on possible dropzones when you want to allow the drop by calling `event.preventDefault()`.
-This is expected behavior defined by the spec.
-* Handle `dragover`-event on dropzone when you want to allow the drop by calling `event.preventDefault()`, otherwise the drag operation is aborted.
-This is expected behavior defined by the spec.
+* Handle `dragover`-event on dropzone when you want to allow the drop by calling `event.preventDefault()`, otherwise the drag-operation is aborted.

 ## Contribute

 Contributions are welcome.
-I tried to comment as much as possible and provide a few grunt tasks for making it easy to get involved.
+There are [grunt](http://gruntjs.com) tasks for making it easy to get started.

-The HTML5 spec on drag and drop should altough be your first read if you're new to the topic: https://html.spec.whatwg.org/multipage/interaction.html#dnd
+The HTML5 spec on drag-and-drop should altough be your first read if you're new to the topic: https://html.spec.whatwg.org/multipage/interaction.html#dnd

-The project uses TypeScript as main language for several reasons:
+The project uses [TypeScript](http://www.typescriptlang.org) as main language for several reasons:
 * type-safety & compiler support for easier maintenance
 * easily switch to ES6 when its ready

-To get started execute:
+**Getting started**

-1. `npm install`
+`npm install`

-2. `grunt` this will start a watch on typescript files, setup a development server with live-reload and do an initial transpilation and linting.
+`grunt` _(will start a watch on typescript files, setup a development server with live-reload and do an initial transpilation and linting)_

-3. start coding :) the browser should be automatically opened at the test page served on port 8000.
+start coding :) the browser should be automatically opened at the test page served on port 8000.

 **Debugging**

-For debugging purposes you can include the non-minified polyfill and define `var DEBUG;` before you initialize.
+For debugging purposes you can include the non-minified polyfill and define `var DEBUG;` before you `Initialize()`.
 This will result in verbose console output that helps to track down issues.

-Set `var DEBUG = true;` and include `mobile-drag-and-drop-polyfill-debug.css` to get visual feedback on the state of the drag and drop operation.
+Set `var DEBUG = true;` and include `mobile-drag-and-drop-polyfill-debug.css` to get visual feedback on the state of the drag-and-drop operation.

 ## Thanks